 People who suffer from Irritable Bowel Syndrome (IBS) often struggle with debilitating symptoms that seriously affect their ability to work and maintain a productive lifestyle.
 The thing about IBS, is the symptoms are not sexy, and often embarrassing for the individual suffering from them.
 So, they may have a hard time explaining to their boss and colleagues why they’re missing so much work, or why when they are at work, they’re distracted and not at their best.

-IBS sufferers take more time off work, spend more days in bed, and cut down on usual activities on more days com-pared with non-IBS sufferers.
-This survey found that almost one-quarter of IBS respondents work less hours, 11% miss work entirely and 67% feel less productive when at work due to symptoms.
-Two-thirds of existing IBS sufferers have had to reduce the number of normal activities they previously en-joyed participating in the last 12-month period for an average of 15 days.
+IBS sufferers take more time off work, spend more days in bed, and cut down on usual activities on more days compared with non-IBS sufferers.
+A study conducted in the U.S. looked at the prevalence, symptom patterns and impact of IBS and found that almost one-quarter of IBS respondents work less hours, 11% miss work entirely and 67% feel less productive when at work due to symptoms.
+Two-thirds of existing IBS sufferers have had to reduce the number of normal activities they previously enjoyed participating in the last 12-month period for an average of 15 days.

 Many aspects of everyday living can trigger or aggravate IBS symptoms.
-Triggers vary from person to person, but the most common ones include certain foods, medications, emotional stress and hormone fluctuations.
+Triggers vary from person to person, but the most common ones include certain foods, medications, emotional stress, and hormone fluctuations.
 In particular, foods such as caffeine, alcohol, carbonated drinks, fatty foods, certain fruits and vegetables, as well as lactose, fructose and gluten (wheat protein can cause problems for people with IBS.
 So pretty much all of the things that are common practice for people with busy work lives.